BasavarajHirur/Deployment-point/notes.md

   1. go to godaddy(I preferred) website and purchase your domain.
   2. You can also do DNS thorugh godaddy or you can use cloudflare website
   3. verify and secure your domain on cloudflare
+  4. add you purchased domain on cloudflare and scan for DNS records
+  5. go to free plan
+  6. continue to activation
-  4. copy namserver from cloudflare and add it to godaddy.
+  7. copy name servers from cloudflare
-  5. wait for somtime to our namserver get update on cloudflare (around 15-20 mnts)
-  6. add DNS 'A' record to your ip address on cloudflare
+  8. Go to DNS name servers section of goDaddy and change name servers and add copied cloudflare name servers
+  9. Go to cloudflare check name servers now once it is available(it will take some minutes)
+  10. Go to cloudflare and go to DNS Records and delete A records or edit A record and add you domain pointing to your ip
+  11. Add SSL and in custom select flexible
+  12. check edge certificate , there is option automatic https.
+Enable it